-What is Sql operators?
+What are SQL operators?

-Types of Sql operators
+Types of SQL operators

-|Sql Arithmetic Operator||Arithmetic operators can perform arithmetical operations on numeric operands involved.
+|SQL Arithmetic Operator||Arithmetic operators can perform arithmetical operations on numeric operands involved.
 Arithmetic operators are addition(+), subtraction(-), multiplication(*) and division(/).
 The + and - operators can also be used in date arithmetic.|

-|Sql Comparison Operator||A comparison (or relational) operator is a mathematical symbol which is used to compare between two values.
+|SQL Comparison Operator||A comparison (or relational) operator is a mathematical symbol which is used to compare two values.
 The result of a comparison can be TRUE, FALSE, or UNKNOWN.|